praksharma/Nvidia-modulus-legacy-docs/README.md

 The `--wait` is in seconds.
 [Here](https://www.makeuseof.com/tag/how-do-i-download-an-entire-website-for-offline-reading/) is a blog talking about the GUI alternatives.

+## NVIDIA Modulus deleted docs
+Date: 22 June 2023

+Wonderful.
+It looks like NVIDIA has already deleted [some parts](https://docs.nvidia.com/deeplearning/modulus/api/modulus.deploy.html) of the docs.
+Especially, the instructions to run their example in a Jupyter notebook.
+Unfortunately, it isn't available on the WayBack Machine either.

+NGL after a heated argument with ChatGPT I finally managed to recreate relevant codes.
+[Here](jupyter_notebook.ipynb), You can find the jupyter notebook.

 ## LICENSE
 These docs were released under some [fancy license](LICENSE.pdf).
 So, yeah I am not the owner of these docs and you may not redistribute them unless you wanted to be sued by the NVIDIA.